om907/The-Lane-Emden-Equation/README.md

 <!--Whatever is stated in this webpage is checked multiple times and 100% legit information.
 Even then, there are possibilities of mistake is being made, so please mention on my [email](mailto:omshah0405@gmail.com) so that I can rectify them.-->
 Possible corrections can be mailed to me at my [email](mailto:omshah0405@gmail.com).

-Let us begin understanding the Lane Emden Chandrasekhar Equation.
+Let us begin understanding the Lane Emden Equation.
 The gravitational Gauss law states that $\textit{The gravitational flux through any closed surface is proportional to the enclosed mass.}$
 Differential form is $\vec{\nabla}\cdot \vec{g} = - 4 \pi G \rho$.
 Integral form is $\iint \vec{g}\cdot \vec{\mathrm{d}A} =-4 \pi G M_{enc}$.